justachetan/linear-optimisation/README.md

 # MTH374 Linear Optimisation

-This course contains all the assignments of the Linear Optimisation course taken by [Prof. Pravesh Biyani](http://faculty.iiitd.ac.in/~praveshb/index.php).
+This course contains all the assignments of the Linear Optimisation course taken by [Prof. Pravesh Biyani](http://faculty.iiitd.ac.in/~praveshb/index.php) at IIIT Delhi during Winter 2019.

 We did AMPL modelling in Assignment 1, followed by a Dual Phase Simplex in Assignment 3 and lastly the Primal-Dual Interior point method in Assignment 4.
 Assignment 2 was a theoretical assignment and is hence not shared here.